Open-Security-Working-Group/paper-what-makes-hardened-linux-system/draft-outline-v2.md

 * for new static vulnerabilities (CVEs),
 * static compliance drift (ex, comparisons against STIG)
 * life intrusion events.
-* Additionally scanning Consumer Organization Base IMages at rest for static vulnerabilities and static compliance drift to mark as stale as new vulnerabilities and compliance criteria are released and old images become vulnerabile.
+* Additionally scanning Consumer Organization Base Images at rest for static vulnerabilities and static compliance drift to mark as stale as new vulnerabilities and compliance criteria are released and old images become vulnerable.
 * Continuous observability and monitoring